robinrodricks/awesome-actionscript3/README.md

 * [GIT](https://github.com/nexussays/git-as3) - A pure AS3 implementation of Git
 * [Airplay](https://github.com/mikkoh/AS3-Airplay) - An implementation of Apple's Airplay written in Actionscript 3.
-* [TeaTime](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol.
-Provides a simple framework for creating distributed, multi-user flash applications.
+* [TeaTime](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol
 * [XMPP](https://github.com/lyokato/as3xmppclient) - AS3 XMPP client library
 * [XMPP](https://github.com/bluef/kuching) - a lightweight XMPP library for Actionscript 3
 * [AMQP](https://github.com/0x6e6562/as3-amqp) - An implementation of the 0-8 version of AMQP for AS3.